Back to home

 • Email and password: Register with your email address and create a password.

-• OAuth: Sign in with GitHub, Google, or Twitter for quick access.
+• OAuth: Sign in with GitHub, Google, or X for quick access.

 After registration, you can log in anytime from the homepage.
-Make sure to agree to our Terms of Service and Privacy Policy when creating your account.
+Agree to our Terms of Service and Privacy Policy when creating your account.

-The simplest way to get a code review is through the web interface:
+The simplest way to get a review is through the web app:

 2. Paste your code into the editor or type it directly.